sergeykuzmich/inline-spoilers/README.md

 ### 2.0.0 ###

 * Change spoiler HTML semantic (from `div` to `details` & `summary`)
-  * All blocks created with the previous version will be the same as before, until you edit them
+	* All blocks created with the previous version of Guttenberg block will be the same as before, until you edit them
-* Allow spoilers inside spoilers (as well as other Guttengerg blocks)
+* Allow spoilers inside spoilers (as well as any other Guttengerg blocks allowed in post)

 #### WARNING ####
 * Minimal required WordPress version is 6.6 (for JSX support, [JSX in WordPress 6.6](https://make.wordpress.org/core/2024/06/06/jsx-in-wordpress-6-6/))